sheikhmahmudulhasanshium/My-Dev-Playbook/README.md

 ---

-### ▶️ Play #2: The Advanced File Merger
+### ▶️ Play #2: The Secure Advanced File Merger

-An intelligent, interactive script that analyzes a project directory and guides you through merging only the files you need.
-It's perfect for creating a comprehensive "context dump" for AI models, project archiving, or code reviews.
+An intelligent, location-independent script that can be run from anywhere.
+It asks for your project path, analyzes its structure, and guides you through a secure merge process.
+It's the perfect tool for creating a comprehensive and safe "context dump" for AI models, project archiving, or code reviews.

 #### ✨ Key Features:
--   **📊 Project Analysis:** Starts with a summary of file types and the heaviest folders.
+-   **📍 Location-Independent:** No need to `cd` into your project directory.
+The script asks for the path, making it less error-prone.
--   **🤖 Smart Filtering:** Interactively suggests ignoring common folders like `node_modules` and automatically respects rules from your `.gitignore` file.
+-   **🔒 Sanitizes `.env` Files:** Automatically detects `.env` files and replaces secret values with placeholders (e.g., `[24-character value]`) to prevent leaking sensitive data.
--   **🎯 User-Controlled Selection:** You have the final say on which file extensions to include.
+-   **🤖 Robust Filtering:** Interactively suggests ignoring common folders and files, and can automatically apply rules from your `.gitignore`.
--   **📄 Formatted Markdown Output:** Creates a clean, human-readable `.md` file that can easily be converted to PDF or DOCX.
+-   **✨ Enhanced UI:** Provides a visual spinner during analysis and a progress bar during merging for a professional user experience.

 #### 📁 File:
 -   **PowerShell Version:** [`merge_files_advanced.ps1`](./plays/02-file-merger-advanced/merge_files_advanced.ps1)